MGNT 428: Business Strategy

-By completing the course, the student will be able to utilize a wide range of management decision making tools for responsive competitive positioning of the firm.
-Content will be structured around a Strategic Management Model.
-Delivery options may include lectures, case studies, presentations, research projects, industry competition simulations, and other outside assignments to integrate various business disciplines.
-Student participation in the class will lead to attainment of analytical and communication skills required in managing an organization.
+By completing the course, the student will be able to utilize a wide range of strategic decision making tools for the competitive positioning of the firm.
+Content will be structured around a Strategic Management Model: a data-driven model where decision makers make and implement strategic choices designed to ensure competitive advantage and the long-term success and profitability of the firm.
+Delivery options may include lectures, case studies, presentations, simulations, research projects, and other outside assignments to integrate various business disciplines.
+Student participation in the class will lead to development of the analytic, innovation, and communication skills required in managing an organization.

 Goals and Objectives of the Course

 At the conclusion of the course, the student will be able to: